marcodelapierre/biocommons_pathfinder_wp1.4/container_usage_cases/million_files_overlay_fs/README.md

-# Handling large numbers of files using Singularity Overalay FS
+# Handling large numbers of files using Singularity Overlay FS

 ## Example of an Albacore basecalling run